mbmahiout/mbmahiout.github.io/index.md

 My academic interests are centered around statistics, machine learning and neuroscience.
 For the past few years I've also had a growing interest in actuarial science and quantitative finance.

-For diversion, I enjoy chess and Brazilian jiu-jitsu.
+Outside of work and academic pursuits, I enjoy playing chess and practicing Brazilian jiu-jitsu.

 # Contact
 **E-mail:** marius.b.mahiout@gmail.com